freesocial11/free-social-network/ReadMe.md

 1. Search
     *   Search People, Events, Businesses, and Products from any screen
 2. Timeline
     *   Post URLs, Photos, Videos, Share, Like, Comment!
+3. Chat
+    * Send Instant Messages to one or more people
-3. Profile Pages
+4. Profile Pages
     *    Profile Picture
     *    About Tab
     *    Website